 In adolescents, doses of vitamin E higher than 800 mg per day have shown to cause hemorrhage.
 This is one reason why just blindly supplementing with high doses of antioxidants can be counter-productive (and dangerous) for an athlete.

-Supplementing with lower doses vitamin C (<500 mg per day) are unlikely to causes issues, but doses higher than 2000 mg per day are shown to cause nausea, kidney stones, diarrhea, and gastritis.
+Supplementing with lower doses of vitamin C (<500 mg per day) are unlikely to causes issues, but doses higher than 2000 mg per day are shown to cause nausea, kidney stones, diarrhea, and gastritis.

 Vitamin D and Iron